eswan18/ethanswan.com/README.md

 ## Running Locally

-`hugo serve` will build the site, serve it on `http://localhost:1313`, and perform automatic rebuilds as you update files.
+Running `hugo serve` will build the site, serve it on `http://localhost:1313`, and perform automatic rebuilds as you update files.

-`hugo` will just build the site and store its output in the `public` directory.
+Running just `hugo` will build the site and store its output in the `public` directory.